-Only a four hour and a half hour flight away, Beirut will seduce travellers in search of a city break with a difference.
+Only a four hour and a half hour flight away, Beirut will seduce travelers in search of a city break with a difference.

-Beirut isn’t a pretty city (the scars of its recent battles are still visible from the pock marked shell damaged buildings to the checkpoints patrolled by soldiers) and there are few ‘can’t miss, won’t miss’ sights but make no mistake: it is an exciting, intriguing destination unlike any Middle Eastern one you’ve been to before.
-The city’s skyline is dominated by domes and minarets of mosques but also by Greek Orthodox churches, cathedrals and Turkish hammams (because of Beirut’s location at the crossroads of Asia, Europe and Africa, Lebanon has been shaped by many civilisations).
+Beirut isn’t a pretty city (the scars of its recent battles are still visible from the pockmarked shell damaged buildings to the checkpoints patrolled by soldiers) and there are few ‘can"t-miss, won’t miss’ sights, but make no mistake: it is an exciting, intriguing destination unlike any Middle Eastern one you’ve been to before.
+The city’s skyline is dominated by domes and minarets of mosques but also by Greek Orthodox churches, cathedrals and Turkish hammams (because of Beirut’s location at the crossroads of Asia, Europe, and Africa, Lebanon has been shaped by many civilizations).